ngwattcos/react-python/README.md

 To take advantage of npm's immense catalogue of third-party modules, (and since the target language is JavaScript/JSX), we opted to use import syntax that is similar to JavaScript's:

+**default imports**

+import as `var` from `string`

+    # default imports
+    import as React from "react"

+	# importing from a relative path
+	import as MainView from "./components/MainView"

+**named imports**

-import `var list` from `string`
+import as `var list` from `string`

     # importing from an npm module
-    import React from "react"
 	import useState, useEffect from "react"

 	# importing from a relative path
-	import MainView from "./components/MainView"
 	import useUser, useProvider from "./hooks"

+The reasoning for such import syntax is to reach a compromise between the syntax of Python and JavaScript while capturing the semantic meaning (unfortunately, this syntax is identical to neither language imports): in JavaScript default imports, the imported module is automatically aliased to the `var` in the import statement!
+Hence `import as var` to explicitly capture the semantics of the default import statement.

 **exports**

-For similar reasons, we support exports in a manner inspired by JavaScript.
-However, exports arise naturally from `variable updates` and `dicts` in PythonXY.
+For similar reasons, we support exports in a manner inspired by both JavaScript and Python.

+**default exports (ES6)**

+export default `exp`

+**named exports (ES6)**

+export `var1`, `var2`, ...

+**exports (CommonJS)**

+Exports in the style of CommonJS can arise naturally from `variable updates` and `dicts` in PythonXY.

 This is an example of a valid export statement: